Shadrock/online-python-course/Week_2/Lab/README.md

 # Lab 2 – Data Classification & Chatbots
 To complete this lab you will need to add two different `.ipynb` or `.py` scripts that contain your code (be sure they are well commented!) and edit this README file.

-You can write your script using whatever tolls you like, but it must include a comment block at the top of each script with the following information:
+You can write your script using whatever tools you like (e.g. Colab or a local IDE), but it must include a comment block at the top of each script with the following information:
 - Name:
 - Date created:
 - Very brief description of the assignment or the assignment name.
 Include inputs and outputs.